- Published On

 While documenting the large mob in front of the U.S. Capitol on Jan.
 6, 2021, photographer John Minchillo was grabbed by rioters and shoved and pushed through the crowd.
 After being thrown over a stone wall, Minchillo got to his feet and held up the Associated Press media credentials hanging around his neck.

-On Oct.
-21, 2022, one of three men charged with his assault was sentenced in a D.C. district court.
-Alan William Byerly, who pleaded guilty earlier this year to multiple charges stemming from his role during the Jan.
-6 riots — including assaulting a federal officer and shoving and pushing Manchillo — was sentenced to nearly three years in prison, followed by supervised release.
-More than 21 months after the Capitol riots, Byerly is the first J6 rioter whose sentencing involves the assault of a journalist.
+More than 21 months after the riots, on Oct.
+21, 2022, one of the men charged with Minchillo’s assault was sentenced in a D.C. district court.
+Alan William Byerly, who pleaded guilty to multiple charges — including assaulting a federal officer and shoving and pushing Minchillo — was sentenced to nearly three years in prison, followed by supervised release.
+Byerly was the first J6 rioter whose sentencing involved the assault of a journalist.

-- Aug.
+• Aug.
 19, 2021: The DOJ announced Benjamen Scott Burlew had also been arrested and charged in connection to Minchillo’s assault.
-An affidavit stated Burlew “lunged toward the photographer and grabbed his upper chest and leg to forcefully throw and push the photographer over the wall to the west lawn of the U.S. Capitol Building, several feet below.”
-During a hearing on Dec.
-19, 2022, Burlew’s request for a competency hearing was withdrawn.
-Burlew’s trial is scheduled to begin on Dec.
-14, 2023.
-(Updated Jan.
-4, 2023.)
+An affidavit stated Burlew “lunged toward the photographer and grabbed his upper chest and leg to forcefully throw and push the photographer over the wall to the West Lawn of the U.S. Capitol Building, several feet below.”
+Burlew pleaded guilty on May 30, 2024, to assaulting law enforcement officers.
+He filed a motion to revoke the plea in July but withdrew it two months later.
+His sentencing is scheduled for Jan.
+16, 2025.
+(Updated Oct.
+18, 2024.)

-- May 24, 2022: Maryland resident Rodney Milstreed was arrested and charged with multiple counts related to obstruction, assault and disorderly conduct, including assaulting Minchillo.
+• May 24, 2022: Maryland resident Rodney Milstreed was arrested and charged with multiple counts related to obstruction, assault and disorderly conduct, including assaulting Minchillo.
 According to the Justice Department, Milstreed grabbed Minchillo by his backpack and pulled him backward down a flight of stairs.
 On April 17, 2023, Milstreed pleaded guilty to three felony charges for assaulting Capitol police and Minchillo, and for possession of an unregistered firearm.
-A sentencing hearing is scheduled for July 20.
-(Updated April 20, 2023.)
+Milstreed was sentenced to 5 years in prison and two years of supervised release on Sept.
+22, and ordered to pay $2,000 in restitution for damage to the Capitol and $225 in fines.
+(Updated Sept.
+22, 2023.)

-- June 28, 2021: Sandra “Sandy” Pomeroy Weyer, from Pennsylvania, was arrested and charged in connection with the assault of Schaff.
-An affidavit stated Weyer recorded several rioters attacking Schaffs and stealing her camera.
+• June 28, 2021: Sandra “Sandy” Pomeroy Weyer, from Pennsylvania, was arrested and charged in connection with the assault of Schaff.
+An affidavit stated Weyer recorded several rioters attacking Schaff and stealing her camera.
 In the video, Weyer is heard yelling, “Get her out!
 Mace her,” as Schaff tries to retrieve her camera.
-Weyer is scheduled to go on trial on June 5, 2023.
+Weyer was found guilty during a bench trial on June 6, 2023.
+Weyer was sentenced to 14 months in prison and one year of supervised release on Sept.
+14, and ordered to pay $2,000 in restitution for damage to the Capitol.
+(Updated Sept.
+20, 2023.)

 For the 15 other journalists assaulted at Capitol, listed below in alphabetical order, no charges have been filed in their assaults, which range from being hit in the head with a fire extinguisher to being dragged out of the Capitol building.
 We’ll update with new information as it becomes available.